Farewell McFake Ribs, Hello AmazingRibs Sandwich

 "As much as I love ribs, there's one part that I hate: the ribs.
 Those bones are taking up precious meat space!
 That's why I've always loved the McDonald's McRib Sandwich.
 You see it's shaped like a slab of ribs, but it's just the good parts.
 And possibly the bad parts - I don't know what's in it, but it's delicious."
 Stephen Colbert

-Like cicadas, the McRib comes and goes, creating major buzz on the way according to OgilvyPR.com's Blake Bowyer.
-Introduced on election day, November 2, 2010, and taken off the market a month later, AdAge writes that McRib "has achieved cult status thanks in part to its scarcity."
-It has appeared nationally only three times, in 1982, 1994, and 2010, although it appears occasionally in individual stores or regions.
+Like cicadas, the McRib comes and goes, creating major buzz on the way.
+AdAge writes that McRib "has achieved cult status thanks in part to its scarcity."
+It has appeared nationwide only a handful of times, although it appears occasionally in individual stores or regions.

-In other words, it is ground pork, probably containing no actual expensive rib meat, doctored slightly with flavorizers and preservatives, and pressed in a 6 x 3" corrugated form to vaguely symbolize a miniature slab of ribs, on one side at least.
+In other words, it is ground pork shoulder containing no actual expensive rib meat, doctored slightly with sugar (dextrose) and preservatives, and pressed in a 6 x 3" corrugated form to vaguely symbolize a miniature slab of ribs, on one side at least.
 In other words it is a precooked, frozen hamburger from the animal that gives us ham, and reheated when ordered.
 In other words, it is leftovers.

 When I complained to a friend that the name is misleading and it should be changed, he said "Yeah and they oughta change the name of Girl Scout cookies for the same reason."

 The sauce is "water, high fructose corn syrup, tomato paste, distilled vinegar, molasses, natural smoke flavor (plant source), food starch-modified, salt, sugar, spices, soybean oil, xanthan gum, onion powder, garlic powder, chili pepper, sodium benzoate (preservative), caramel color, beet powder."